jaredasch/FinalProject/README.md

 1. Clone repository.
 2. $ make
 3. To run server: $ ./server
+4. To connect as client from test IP: $ ./client
-4. To connect as client: $ ./client
+4. To connect as client: $ ./client server-address

 ## User-proofing Features ##

 * A User cannot signup with a username that is in use already
 * A User cannot create a page with a name of an existing page
 * A User who enters in incorrect (or empty) command will be displayed an error message
-* A User cannot edit a page simultaneously being edited by another user
 * A User cannot attempt to edit pages outside the page directory

 ## How to Use the Wiki ##